Remembering Gord Downie

 Last night Gord lost his battle with brain cancer.
 For me a light has gone out, so here is the transcript of the interview I was so lucky to have with Gord!

-ME: I suppose the best place to start is not.
-You played Canada Day in London last night In Trafalgar Square
+ME: You played Canada Day in London last night In Trafalgar Square

 GORD DOWNIE: Mmm…